Oxleas NHS Foundation Trust

 Oxleas NHS Foundation Trust is a National Health Service trust named after the ancient Oxleas Woods between Bexley and Greenwich.

+History

+The trust was established as the Bexley Community Health NHS Trust on 8 February 1994, and became operation on 1 April 1994.
+It was renamed Oxleas NHS Trust on 14 May 1995, and became a foundation trust in May 2006.

 Current status

 Oxleas NHS Foundation Trust is an NHS Foundation Trust providing community health, mental health and learning disability services primarily to the London Boroughs of Bromley, Greenwich and Bexley.
 The trust provides additional specialist forensic psychiatric services to people from Lewisham as well as its core areas and healthcare services to prisons in Kent.

 Oxleas NHS Foundation Trust headquarters are at Dartford and in-patient services are located at the campuses of Queen Mary's Hospital, Sidcup; Princess Royal University Hospital, Farnborough, Kent and Queen Elizabeth Hospital, Woolwich.
 Forensic in-patient services are concentrated at the Bracton Centre in Dartford.
 Memorial Hospital is a hospital owned by Oxleas NHS Foundation Trust.
 Oxleas operates several facilities including inpatient services for elderly people.
 There is also a large community outreach service network so that people can live at home and be helped both in their own homes, and as outpatients at various locations where Oxleas staff help their patients.